8 Movies Like Saltburn You Cannot Miss

 5. The Killing of a Sacred Deer (2017)

-In ‘Killing of a Sacred Deer,’ directed by Yorgos Lanthimos, a surgeon’s life unravels when a mysterious teenage boy, played by Barry Keoghan, imposes a disturbing moral dilemma on his family.
+In ‘Killing of a Sacred Deer,’ directed by Yorgos Lanthimos, a surgeon’s life unravels when a mysterious teenage boy (Barry Keoghan) imposes a disturbing moral dilemma on his family.
 The film, like ‘Saltburn,’ shows the psychological tension and the consequences of hidden desires.
-Lanthimos’ signature dark humor and meticulous pacing create an unsettling atmosphere, mirroring the tone found in ‘Saltburn.’
+Lanthimos’ signature dark humor and meticulous pacing create an unsettling atmosphere with Colin Farrell in the lead, mirroring the tone found in ‘Saltburn.’
 Through their exploration of guilt, obsession, and the dark side of human nature, ‘The Killing of a Sacred Deer’ and ‘Saltburn’ leave a lasting impact on the viewer, challenging their perception of right and wrong and leaving them with a lingering sense of unease.

 4. Grey Gardens (1975)